 Criteria to qualify for the program has recently changed and medical practices are now able to refer patients with known serious and persistent health needs.

 Community Health Workers meet patients in the locations where they feel the most safe – whether that’s at home, a coffee shop or maybe even at the grocery store.
 The frequency and location of meetings is based on the patients’ individual needs, and Community Health Workers can assist in activities such as:

-The Community Health Worker program is currently offered in Mesa, Montrose, Garfield and Pitkin counties, and the following medical practices:
+The Community Health Worker program is currently offered in Mesa, Montrose, Delta, Garfield, Eagle, Pitkin & San Miguel counties, and the following medical practices: